iketown/scales-12/src/readme.md

 It's a lot easier than it sounds.

-create by Brian Eichenberger in React using create-react-app.
+created by Brian Eichenberger in React using create-react-app.

 [live version](http://www.12scales.com)